 Data Workflow Using R: Sogang University Workshop, 2023 Fall

-(In Korean) A series of slides on a principled crash-course to learning R.
+(In Korean) A series of slides on a principled crash course on learning R.

 I. Beginner-friendly Learning Materials